Adesoji1/Automated-RDS-Backup-and-Restore-Strategy/README.md

 1. Terraform should be installed on the local machine.
 2. AWS credentials with appropriate permissions should be configured.
-3. ccess to the AWS region specified in the Terraform scripts should be available.
+3.Access to the AWS region specified in the Terraform scripts should be available.

 #### Cleanup Steps